mnmckenn/info343D_Group/README.md

 # info343D_Group

-"My favorite Candy is Candy bars, especially 3 muskeeteers"
+"My favorite Candy is all candy, I'm not picky"